csc-training/linux-1/01-Introduction.md

 There are around nine hundred different Linux distributions, of which about 250 are active[^6].
 These are the ones listed on the distrowatch.com site, in reality both numbers are probably higher.

 > [!TIP]
-> So when people talk about Linux, they usually mean some of the Linux distributions.
+> So when people talk about Linux, they most probably mean some of the Linux distributions.

 ## Exercises